 Documents, indexing results, found differences are all stored in MongoDB.
 To avoid multiple bulk operations on the database, every query (document, tokens, occurrences and differences) is covered by memory cache with an expiry duration between 20 seconds and 1 minute.

-Persistence of difference-detection jobs and difference-matching jobs is also covered, using a custom MongoDB Job Store by Michael Klishin and Alex Petrov.
+Persistence of detection and matching jobs is also covered, using a custom MongoDB Job Store by Michael Klishin and Alex Petrov.

 This same plugin-like architecture is implemented for Stemmer modules.
 Using a language detection prediction model, Vokter determines the most probable language of the document and queries on-demand for available Stemmers by language supported.